 Dental Design Studio (DDS) has provided a place for Dr. Spurlock and me to feel at home and share the goal of offering our patients the best possible care.
 When I am not at DDS, you can find me with my family (which includes my extended family, the Spurlocks).
 My husband and boys love going to OU sporting events (especially football and gymnastics), riding bikes around campus, going out to eat, shopping and going to the movies.
 Additionally, Dr. Spurlock and I enjoy continuing our education and traveling to seminars together.
 Most importantly, however, we like to create opportunities to spend time together building our relationships, our dental practice, and enjoying life.

 I am so grateful that I have a career that allows me to blend all the parts of my life together.
 Dr. Spurlock and I are committed to using our knowledge and skills to serve our community.
 We are lead volunteers with the Oklahoma Mission of Mercy and serve on the Children’s Hospital Foundation Board of Advisors.
 We are both highly active in professional and community organizations, such as the Oklahoma Dental Association and the Oklahoma Association of Women Dentists.
 Dr. Spurlock and I look forward to participating in continuing education throughout the country.
 Dentistry is an ever-changing field, and it is vital that we focus on growth and learning, keeping abreast of the latest technology and techniques.
 It is exciting to bring new knowledge home to our team and patients.

-“Doing what you love is freedom.
-Loving what you do is happiness,” typifies my decision to practice dentistry.
+“Passion fuels purpose,” sums it up well!
 I’m immensely thankful for all the love and support from our families, patients, and Dental Design Studio.